ppy/osu-wiki/news/2022-07-21-osu-philippines-conquest-ph-2022.md

 date: 2022-07-21 00:00:00 +0000
 ---

-A monumental first for osu! in the Philippines, an osu!booth will be open at [CONQuest PH 2022](https://conquestph.com), held at the SMX Convention Centre, Pasay City, Philippines.
+A monumental first for osu! community in the Philippines, an (unofficial) osu! community run space will be open at [CONQuest PH 2022](https://conquestph.com), held at the SMX Convention Centre, Pasay City, Philippines.

 The first ever Filipino LAN event, the **Quickfire Showdown**, will be hosted at the booth!